teamfact/hcp-iot-api-node/README.md

 	"password": "<password>",
 	"deviceToken": "<deviceToken>",
 	"deviceId": "<deviceId>",
-	"userToken": "<userToken>"
+	"oauthToken": "<oauthToken>"
 });
 ```

-You can pass in all the required information in the constructor or use the setter methods later on.
+You can pass in all the required information in the constructor or apply the required information directly when callling a function.

 ## Send sensor data